crochat/mip-deployment-infrastructure/README.md

 To install EXAREME locally see the [Local exareme Deployment Guide](https://github.com/HBPMedical/mip-deployment-infrastructure/tree/release/Local-Deployment)
 ## Install Front End and APIs Pack

-### Initialize the variables
+### Pepare your environment
-In order to deploy the Web Analytics Pack you need:
+In order to deploy the Frontend component and API you need to modify the docker-compose.yaml file with your Analytics Pack you need:

 EXAREME_URL (EXAREME_IP:EXAREME_PORT from step 1 e.g. http://155.105.200.235:9090 )